ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 Use the `GetMetricStatistics` API command from the command line.
 From an analysis perspective, look at SUM and difference between min and max values to get an overall picture.

 ## EC2 Instances
 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
+The goofy part is that you must enable a CloudWatch Write role on your EC2 instance.
 Unlike many instance options you can enable this feature after the instance starts.

 CPU, network, disk and status checks are reported to CloudWatch by default.
 RAM is a custom metric.